 - In Solaris, the mysterious "visitors" that appear on the ship are doppelgangers of the crew members' loved ones.

 - An Elegy for the Still-living: The entire cast, even including Francis.

 - Tommy Hazzard in The Boyfriend List.

-- Harry Morgan and Brian Moser in later seasons of Dexter, since the resulting Dead Person Conversations are more to different aspects of his subconscious than the actual people themselves.
+- Dexter: Harry Morgan and Brian Moser in later seasons, since the resulting Dead Person Conversations are more to different aspects of his subconscious than the actual people themselves.

-- Manes in Genius The Transgression are the inhabitants of pocket realities called Bardos.
+- Genius: The Transgression: Manes are the inhabitants of pocket realities called Bardos, and are created from ideas and scientific models that society abandons.
 They're rather fragile outside Bardos.

-- Disconcertingly, they're not quite people; their faces are scribbles that vaguely resemble QR codes, except not.
+- Gunnerkrigg Court: Zimmy's mental constructs.
+Disconcertingly, they're not quite people; their faces are scribbles that vaguely resemble QR codes, except not.

 - 9th Elsewhere: Carmen's dreamscape is inhabited by figments, each of which represents a different aspect of her personality.

 - This Man is about a mysterious man who, since January 2006, has purportedly appeared in the dreams of over 2,000 people around the world.
 None of them are connected in any meaningful way and no living people resembling this man have ever been found.
 There have been many theories about who he is or why they dream about him, but nothing has been definitive.
 Although it was later found that the whole thing was just an elaborate hoax as part of a social experiment.

 - In the Poet Anderson: The Dream Walker short film, the coal shovelers on the train are the only characters who show up that aren't defined in some way as Dreamers.